This Is Our Firstborn Daughter Alara’s Story

 We went to the hospital to be safe.

-You were actually fighting.
+You were fighting.

-We trusted them.
+So we trusted them.

 Chapter Five: The Night Everything Shifted